 On April 7th, 2022, Lway M Phaung, a 20-year-old former video journalist from Shwe Phee Myay News Agency, was sentenced to two years in prison in Lashio on trumped-up charges.
 On September 26th, 2021, she was arrested by dozens of soldiers at her home and spent more than six months in pretrialdetention.
 She is one of six journalists who have remained in prison in Shan State since the coup, including four women.

 Five foreign journalists have also been arrested since the coup, with four released after diplomatic negotiations.

-Yuki Kitazumi, a Yangon-based Japanese freelance reporter, was released after a month-long detention in mid-April 2021.
+Yuki Kitazumi, a Yangon-based Japanese freelance reporter, was released after a month of detention mid-April 2021.

-Nathan Maung, a U.S. journalist and the co-founder of Kamayut Media was detained on March 8th, tortured and released on June 15th, 2021.
+Nathan Maung, a U.S. journalist who co-founded Kamayut Media was detained on March 8th, tortured and released on June 15th, 2021.

 Daniel Fenster, a U.S. editor for Frontier Myanmar was arrested on May 24th while attempting to leave the country at Yangon airport and released on November 15th, 2021.

 Robert Bociaga, a Polish journalist was arrested while covering street protests on March 11th, 2021 and released two weeks later.